 Since that time, my focus on The Posterity Project has shifted from that of an archivist and public historian to that of an author and writer of early Tennessee history.
 Social media habits have also shifted.
 Not long ago, so-called social media "experts" and "gurus" declared blogging dead.
 Many people, including myself, listened to this dreadful advice and took to other online social platforms like Facebook, Twitter, and Instagram to chronicle their musings.
 Over the years my posts on The Posterity Project waned as I've explored these new social media platforms.
 The brevity and ease with which one can post and comment on these sites made blogging seemingly obsolete.
 But invasions of privacy, online addiction and distraction, and political vitriol and negativity have now consumed much of social media.

 While I've been discouraged by this increased level toxicity, I still believe in the power of social media as a tool for public engagement.
-And so, on this tenth anniversary of my first post on The Posterity Project, I've decided to return to my blog as a primary vehicle of online expression.
-I'll still maintain a footprint on other social platforms, but this blog will be my base camp with a writing focus on topics centered around early Tennessee history.
+And so, on this tenth anniversary of my first post on The Posterity Project, I've decided to return to my blog as tool for online expression.
+I'll still maintain a footprint on other social platforms, but this blog will serve as my base camp with a writing focus on topics centered around early Tennessee history.
 Posts will be appear less frequently than you'll see on other social media platforms, but I hope that quality will make up for quantity here.
 You may also see other changes in the near future, including a site redesign and a shift to my own hosted site.
 My goal is to return to what inspired me to follow this path in the first place.
 The blog seems like a great place to begin this journey anew.

 I'm grateful for your continued interest and I'm looking forward to exploring this new path with you.